spraakbanken/korp-frontend/README.md

 This repo contains the frontend for [Korp](https://spraakbanken.gu.se/korp), a frontend for the IMS Open Corpus Workbench (CWB).
-The korp frontend is a great tool for searching and and visualising natural language corpus data.
+The Korp frontend is a great tool for searching and and visualising natural language corpus data.

 Korp is developed by [Språkbanken](https://spraakbanken.gu.se) at the University of Gothenburg, Sweden.